 History (part 2)

-In 1981, Johnathan Powers made a deal with his cellmate Ace Taggert.
+In 1981, Jonathan Powers made a deal with his cellmate Ace Taggert.

 Director James Martin, who had fired Powers after the Cyrano disaster, was making his return to Broadway.
 Taggert would be Powers’ expandable patsy in humiliating Martin.